 Because of its seaside location and proximity to Cyprus’ largest airport, Larnaca is one of the most popular places to stay on the island and, therefore, there are many accommodation options to choose from.
 If you’ve decided that Larnaca is the place for you and are wondering where to stay, then have a look at these suggestions:

-Airbnb – Larnaca, along with Paphos or Limassol, have a number of Airbnb options that are a great alternative to traditional accommodation for holidaymakers such as this studio apartment right on the beach!
-Click here to browse the best Airbnbs in Cyprus!
+Private Rental – Larnaca, along with Paphos or Limassol, has a number of private holiday rental options that are a great alternative to traditional accommodation for holidaymakers such as this comfortable 2-bedroom flat that is centrally located!
+Click here to browse the best private rentals in Larnaca!

 Mikes Kanarium City Hotel — An excellent option for travellers on a mid-range budget, this centrally-located hotel has a number of clean and comfortable rooms that are perfect for both families and couples.
 Situated within easy walking distance between the beach and city centre, there is also breakfast included in the room rate.
 Click here to check their availability

 Les Palmiers Beach Boutique Hotel — This chic and romantic boutique hotel is the perfect place to base yourself for a plush holiday in Larnaca.
 Located directly on the beach, there are some great rooms available, comfortable amenities, and a fantastic breakfast included in the nightly rate.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to find other hotels in Larnaca